Sevenszhu/Sevens-notes/markdown笔记/学校课程笔记/Linear_algebra/Linear Algebra.md

 $\Delta$ : Some linear transformation

 - Perivative is linear transformation
-- Intergral is linear transformation
+- Intergral is linear transformatioalled, 0 to remove and 2 not upgraded. n

 ## Chapter 1 Linear Equation in Linear Algebra